Jankov (Pelhřimov District)

 Jankov is a municipality and village in Pelhřimov District in the Vysočina Region of the Czech Republic.
-It has about 40 inhabitants.
+It has about 50 inhabitants.

 Jankov lies approximately 13 km east of Pelhřimov, 15 km west of Jihlava, and 102 km south-east of Prague.

+Etymology

+The name is derived from the personal name Janek (a diminutive of Jan), meaning "Janek's (court)".